machine-learning-apps/Issue-Label-Bot/README.md

 # Disclaimers

 [Issue-Label Bot](https://github.com/apps/issue-label-bot) is for educational and demonstration purposes only.
-Our primary goal was to construct a minimal working example for the community.
-Therefore, we believe the model demonstrated has great room from improvement and is expected to make many mistakes.
+Our goal was to provide a minimal working example for the community with the least amount of complexity as possible.
+Therefore, we believe the model demonstrated has great room from improvement.
 Furthermore, **this app only works on public repositories and will do nothing if installed on a private repo.**